iden3/docs/mkdocs/docs/protocol/main-circuits.md

 - [`stateTransition.circom`](main-circuits.md#statetransition), checks the execution of the [identity state transition](../getting-started/state-transition/state-transition.md) by taking the old identity state and the new identity state as inputs.
 - [`authV2.circom`](main-circuits.md#authv2), checks that the prover is owner of an identity.
-- [`credentialAtomicQueryMTPV2.circom`](./main-circuits.md#credentialatomicquerymtpv2), checks that a claim issued to the prover (and added to issuer's Claims Tree) satisfies a query set by the verifier.
+- [`credentialAtomicQueryMTPV2.circom`](./main-circuits.md#credentialatomicquerymtpv2), checks that a claim issued to the prover (added to issuer's Claims Tree) satisfies a query set by the verifier.
-- [`credentialAtomicQueryMTPV2OnChain.circom`](./main-circuits.md#credentialatomicquerymtpv2onchain), checks that a claim issued to the prover (and added to issuer's Claims Tree) satisfies a query set by the verifier and the verifier is a smart contract.
+- [`credentialAtomicQueryMTPV2OnChain.circom`](./main-circuits.md#credentialatomicquerymtpv2onchain), checks that a claim issued to the prover (added to issuer's Claims Tree) satisfies a query set by the verifier and the verifier is a smart contract.
-- [`credentialAtomicQuerySigV2.circom`](./main-circuits.md#credentialatomicquerysigv2) checks that a claim issued to the prover (and signed by the Issuer) satisfies a query set by the verifier.
+- [`credentialAtomicQuerySigV2.circom`](./main-circuits.md#credentialatomicquerysigv2) checks that a claim issued to the prover (signed by the Issuer) satisfies a query set by the verifier.
-- [`credentialAtomicQuerySigV2OnChain.circom`](./main-circuits.md#credentialatomicquerymtpv2onchain) checks that a claim issued to the prover (and signed by the Issuer) satisfies a query set by the verifier and the verifier is a smart contract.
+- [`credentialAtomicQuerySigV2OnChain.circom`](./main-circuits.md#credentialatomicquerymtpv2onchain) checks that a claim issued to the prover (signed by the Issuer) satisfies a query set by the verifier and the verifier is a smart contract.

 > You can find all the source code on [Github - Iden3 Circuits](https://github.com/iden3/circuits).
 All the proving and verification keys necessary to use the circuits were generated after a Trusted Setup Ceremony.
 Details here:  [Iden3 Protocol Phase2 Trusted Setup Ceremony](https://github.com/0xPolygonID/phase2ceremony)

-## Circuits that are in beta:
+## Circuits that are in beta
-- [`credentialAtomicQueryV3.circom`](./main-circuits.md#credentialatomicqueryv3) checks that a claim issued to the prover and signed by the Issuer or included to the Issuer's state and  satisfies a query set by the verifier.
+- [`credentialAtomicQueryV3.circom`](./main-circuits.md#credentialatomicqueryv3) checks that a claim issued to the prover (signed by the Issuer or included to the Issuer's state) and satisfies a query set by the verifier.
-- [`credentialAtomicQueryV3OnChain.circom`](./main-circuits.md#credentialatomicqueryv3onchain) checks that a claim issued to the prover and signed by the Issuer or included to the Issuer's state satisfies a query set by the verifier (smart contract).
-Authentication is optional.
+- [`credentialAtomicQueryV3OnChain.circom`](./main-circuits.md#credentialatomicqueryv3onchain) checks that a claim issued to the prover (signed by the Issuer or included to the Issuer's state) and satisfies a query set by the verifier (smart contract).
+Authentication check inside circuit can be disabled in case Ethereum-based identity authenticates with Ethereum account.

 ## stateTransition